Communal violence: 45 died in 1,045 incidents

 Additionally, 45 incidents of grabbing houses and lands, attempted evictions, and threats were reported.

-There were also 11 cases of threats or attempts to force people to leave the country, 15 cases of grabbing or attempting to grab temples and churches, seven cases of grabbing or attempts to grab cremation grounds, 94 incidents of attacks, vandalism, looting, and arson, and 40 cases of vandalism and attempted destruction of idols, he informed during the briefing.
+There were also 11 cases of threats or attempts to force people to leave the country, 15 cases of grabbing or attempting to grab the properties of deities, temples, and churches, seven cases of grabbing or attempting to grab cremation grounds, 94 incidents of attacks, vandalism, looting, and arson, and 40 cases of vandalism and attempted destruction of idols.

-He added that there were also 12 cases of kidnapping, disappearance, and forced conversion, while eight people were arrested on fictitious charges of defamation of religion.
+There were also 12 cases of kidnapping, disappearance, and forced conversion, while eight people were arrested on fictitious charges of defamation of religion, he added.

-Over the period, 32 incidents of communal violence took place during the national elections and five during local government elections, he said, citing the report.
+In the last year, 32 incidents of communal violence took place during the national elections and five during local government elections, he said, citing the report.

-"This statistic is merely a part of the communal violence," he said, adding that a comparative review of communal violence over the past years shows that the incidents of violence have not changed much even today.
+"This statistic is only a mere part of the communal violence," he said, adding that a comparative review of communal violence over the past years shows that the incidents of violence have not changed much even today.

-"In such a prevailing communal situation, it is noticeable that since the election period of 1970, the minority population decreased from 19 percent to 8.6 percent now," Dasgupta said.
+"In such a prevailing communal situation, it is noticeable that during the election period of 1970, the minority population decreased from 19 percent to 8.6 percent now," Dasgupta said.

-The environment for free practice of religion has been completely curtailed, he added.
+The environment for the free practice of religion has been completely curtailed, he added.

 "The communal evil forces, which are hiding in the administrative and political fields, did not allow the religious and ethnic minorities and indigenous people of this country to ensure their land rights," he observed.